coderefinery/testing/_episodes/06-travis-coveralls.md

   - "How can we implement automatic testing each time we push changes to the repository?"
 objectives:
   - "Get comfortable with Travis and Coveralls and experience a full-cycle collaborative workflow."
+keypoints:
+  - "This example was using Python but you can achieve the same automation for Fortran or C or C++."
 ---

 ## Exercise a full-cycle collaborative workflow